Kourtney Kardashian, Travis Barker tie the knot: reports - NewsBreak

 Their wedding was officiated by an Elvis impersonator at One Love Wedding Chapel.
 According to the owner, the ceremony lasted about 30 minutes.

-According to TMZ , the first to report the news, the couple had a marriage license and presented it to the chapel’s owner.States sending the most people to Indiana
+According to TMZ , the first to report the news, the couple had a marriage license and presented it to the chapel’s owner.Ohio teen raises thousands for Ukraine with StairMaster challenge

 TMZ also reported that the couple plans to have several ceremonies to celebrate their nuptials.